kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 xprop | grep '_NET_WM_PID(CARDINAL)' | awk '{print $3}'
 ```

-Then let's observe what xterm writes and reads into filehandles (please replace
+Then let's observe what xterm writes and reads into/from filehandles (please replace
 `-p 22853` with an appropriate PID):

 ```